-Handful of House Democrats oppose Pelosi, offer no rival
+Sixteen House Democrats oppose Pelosi, offer no rival

-WASHINGTON (Reuters) - Sixteen Democratic Congress members vowed on Monday to oppose Nancy Pelosi’s bid to become speaker of the U.S. House of Representatives, but none of them openly said they would run against her.
+WASHINGTON (Reuters) - Sixteen Democratic members of Congress vowed on Monday to oppose fellow Democrat Nancy Pelosi’s bid to become speaker of the U.S. House of Representatives, but none of them openly said they would run against her.

-Moreover, the 16 were not joined by Representative Marcia Fudge of Ohio, the only potential Pelosi rival to emerge so far from the party’s rank-and-file.
+They were not joined by Representative Marcia Fudge of Ohio, the only potential Pelosi rival to emerge so far from the party’s rank and file.

-As Democrats wrestle with the choice of speaker for 2019-2020, Pelosi, has argued that even at the age of 78 she is best qualified, rejecting some younger Democrats’ argument that a new generation of leaders was needed.
+As Democrats wrestle with the choice of speaker for 2019-2020, Pelosi has argued that even at the age of 78 she is best qualified, rejecting some younger Democrats’ argument that a new generation of leaders was needed.

 But she still faces no clear challenger to her power.